Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Llama-3.3-70B: Additional Results

 \begin{itemize} \item \emph{Target distance}: the z-scored projection onto $\vhat_\ell$, measuring displacement toward the positive trait distribution. \item \emph{L2 divergence}: the L2 norm of the activation perturbation, capturing the total magnitude of change. \item \emph{Cross-entropy}: given a steered response $(y_1, \dots, y_T)$, we compute $H = -\frac{1}{T}\sum_{t=1}^{T} \log P_{\mathcal{M}}(y_t \mid y_{<t}, s^+, q)$, where $P_{\mathcal{M}}$ is the unsteered model's next-token distribution conditioned on the aligned system prompt $s^+$, indicating how natural the steered text appears to the aligned model.
 A matched baseline computes the same quantity on the aligned model's own response under the same prompt.
 Perplexity is the exponentiation of this quantity ($\mathrm{PPL} = e^{H}$); we report cross-entropy directly as it scales more interpretably with steering strength. \item \emph{Token count}: response length, detecting verbosity shifts. \end{itemize}

 All metrics, except token count, are restricted to the first 50 tokens to ensure a fair comparison across conditions that produce different response lengths.

 Fig.~\ref{fig:aggregate_metrics_honesty} and \ref{fig:aggregate_metrics_compassion} summarize these metrics for both traits.
 For SwFC, both the target distance and the L2 divergence increase with increasing alpha.
-The target distance increases only slightly with higher coefficients for StTP and StMP, and is orders of magnitude smaller than for SwFC.
+The target distance increases only slightly with higher coefficients for StTP and StMP, staying well below SwFC (orders of magnitude smaller for compassion, and roughly a third of SwFC for honesty).
 L2 divergence stays relatively consistent across coefficients for StTP and StMP.
-Cross-entropy reaches its minimum at the best operating point coefficient across all methods.
-The token count stays relatively stable across all coefficients and methods.
+Cross-entropy reaches its minimum near the best operating point for StTP and StMP, and for compassion SwFC; for honesty, SwFC cross-entropy instead rises at higher coefficients.
+Token count stays stable for honesty steering, but under compassion SwFC inflates response length sharply at high coefficients (from ${\sim}360$ to ${\sim}1000$ tokens at $\alpha{\geq}4$), whereas StTP and StMP keep it at or below the aligned baseline.